• Skip to primary navigation

 Top tip

-• For some non-traditional fillings (including vegetarian ones), check our whole collection of pastelones fillings.
+• Other fillings: For some non-traditional fillings (including vegetarian ones), check our whole collection of pastelones fillings.
+You can also use ground turkey, pork, or chicken for a non-traditional filling.

-They should be completely ripe, but still mostly firm, with some black spots.
-If they're too ripe, the mash will be too mushy, if they are unripe, it won't be as sweet.
+• Plantain ripeness: They should be completely ripe but still mostly firm, with some black spots.
+If they're too ripe, the mash will be too mushy.
+If they are unripe, it won't be as sweet.

+• Vegan pastelón?
 Absolutely!
-We offer some vegan and vegetarian fillings, and you can either use vegan cheese or leave the cheese entirely out.
+We offer some vegan and vegetarian fillings; you can use vegan cheese or leave the cheese entirely out.

 About this recipe